 Harley-Davidson (HOG) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the motorcycle maker had gained 1.3% over the past month.
-This has outpaced the Auto-Tires-Trucks sector's loss of 1.05% and the S&P 500's loss of 0.85% in that time.
+Heading into today, shares of the motorcycle maker had gained 4.86% over the past month, lagging the Auto-Tires-Trucks sector's gain of 7.23% and outpacing the S&P 500's gain of 0.64% in that time.

-Harley-Davidson will be looking to display strength as it nears its next earnings release.
+Harley-Davidson will be looking to display strength as it nears its next earnings release, which is expected to be February 8, 2022.
 On that day, Harley-Davidson is projected to report earnings of -$0.41 per share, which would represent year-over-year growth of 34.92%.
-Our most recent consensus estimate is calling for quarterly revenue of $643.17 million, up 21.13% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $643.17 million, up 21.13% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Harley-Davidson.
+Investors might also notice recent changes to analyst estimates for Harley-Davidson.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.64% lower.
 Harley-Davidson currently has a Zacks Rank of #4 (Sell).

-Valuation is also important, so investors should note that Harley-Davidson has a Forward P/E ratio of 11.8 right now.
-For comparison, its industry has an average Forward P/E of 13.08, which means Harley-Davidson is trading at a discount to the group.
+Investors should also note Harley-Davidson's current valuation metrics, including its Forward P/E ratio of 11.53.
+This valuation marks a discount compared to its industry's average Forward P/E of 13.55.

-Also, we should mention that HOG has a PEG ratio of 0.25.
+Meanwhile, HOG's PEG ratio is currently 0.25.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Automotive - Domestic was holding an average PEG ratio of 1.08 at yesterday's closing price.
+The Automotive - Domestic was holding an average PEG ratio of 1.05 at yesterday's closing price.

 The Automotive - Domestic industry is part of the Auto-Tires-Trucks sector.
-This group has a Zacks Industry Rank of 173, putting it in the bottom 33% of all 250+ industries.
+This group has a Zacks Industry Rank of 91, putting it in the top 36% of all 250+ industries.

 To follow HOG in the coming trading sessions, be sure to utilize Zacks.com.